📚 JavaScript Widget Integration Guide

 3. If logged in, your website calls the Ticket System API with user credentials

-4. The API generates an encrypted authentication token
+4. The API validates your tenant credentials and generates an encrypted authentication token

 5. User is redirected back to the ticket system with the token